 Descriptions of major assignments and examinations: This course requires both individual and team deliverables, as well a formal performance review / exit interview (in place of a final examination).
-Individual team deliverables include weekly status reports, regular entries in the engineering notebook. and other periodic assignments, while team deliverables include gate reviews and supporting project documentation.
+Individual team deliverables include weekly status reports, regular entries in the engineering notebook. and other periodic assignments, while team deliverables include project documentation, group presentations, and participation in development process activities.
 Assignment due dates and requirements will be announced in class and posted on the course website.